Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

     "params" : {
         "serial" : <serial number> ,
         "uuid" : <current active configuration uuid>,
-	"request_uuid" : <optional string idetifying the request that triggered this healthcheck.
-The absence means or empty field means this is a normal scheduled healthcheck>
+	"request_uuid" : <optional string identifying the request that triggered this healthcheck.
+The absence(or empty) means that this is a normal scheduled healthcheck>
         "sanity: <integer representing a percentage level of operation.
 0 - device is dead 100 - all perfect.>
         "data" : <Optiona/may be empty: JSON Document about current device healthcheck.>
       }